Kirouane-Ayoub/DeepResearch-API/README.md

 # Deep Research API

-A powerful AI-driven research API that conducts comprehensive research using multi-agent workflows with Google's Gemini models.
+A powerful AI-driven research API that conducts comprehensive research using multi-agent workflows with Google's Gemini models or Ollama (local LLM).
 The system generates research questions, searches the web for answers, compiles detailed reports, and iteratively improves them through review cycles.

 ## 🚀 Features